JackAgren/drone_cones_project/high level design/High Level Design Doc.md

 The customer support system can be broken down into the following sub-systems:

 * **Order Issue Table** - This holds a queue of customer issues to be resolved.
-Customers can add order issues via the customer support page, and admins can remove order issues when resolved via the Customer Transaction Modifcation System in the finance database.
+Customers can add order issues via the customer support page, and admins can remove order issues when resolved via the Customer Transaction Modifcation System in the **Finance Table**.
 * **Customer Complaint Table** - This simply holds all the customer complaints.
 * **Customer Support Report Generator** - This will allow admins to receive a report of customer complaints and pending order issues.
 * **Customer Support Page** - This is where a customer can enter in an order issue or customer complaint.
 This consists of inputting whether the problem is order-related or complaint-related, customer info and a text description of the order issue or complaint.